Post Written By AutoPadre

 This compares well with the Volkswagen Jetta ($414) and Ford Focus ($547).

-According to www.quoteinspector.comthe Honda Civic has an average annual insurance cost of $1536 USD.
-This is a bit higher than the Volkswagen Jetta ($1414) and Ford Focus ($1358).
+According to www.quoteinspector.com, the Honda Civic has an average annual insurance cost of $1536 USD.
+This is higher than the Volkswagen Jetta ($1414) and Ford Focus ($1358).

-According to carcomplaints.com the 3 main complaints are:
+According to carcomplaints.com, the three main complaints are:

 Carcomplaints.com ranks the 2001 Honda Civic as the worst Civic overall having the most complaints and having the highest maintenance costs.

-Cars that retain their value will oftentimes be kept on the road longer than cars that lose their value quickly and end up quickly being worth little.
+Cars that retain their value will often be kept on the road longer than cars that lose their value quickly and quickly be worth little.

-If you're looking for a vehicle that will last you many miles the Honda Civic makes an excellent choice.
-If taken care of the Civic can give you over 500,000 trouble free miles!
+Suppose you're looking for a vehicle that will last you many miles.
+In that case, the Honda Civic makes an excellent choice because if taken care of, the Civic can give you over 500,000 trouble-free miles!